rdb231-com231/OOP-Test/README.md

 ## Importing this "Library"

-To import this code, extract the zip folder and open it in your __IDE__.
+To import this code, download this repo and open it in your __IDE__.
 This was made in PyCharm, but others IDE's will work just fine.
-After opening the folder in your __IDE__ simply import the files that you want to use.
+After opening the folder in your __IDE__, create a new python file (the one that you will code in, `main.py` or `index.py`) simply import the files that you want to use.
 examples:
 ```py
 from Services import connection